 Your research data will be analysed as part of the research study.
-Written down, anonymised parts of our conversations and/or responses to the survey questions may be published in a report and/or academic journals.
+Written down, anonymised parts of our conversations may be published in a report and/or academic journals.
 It may also be used for future scholarly research.
 The information will be shared (published and/or placed in a database accessible by others) in an ANONYMISED form.
 Published data will not refer to your name, nor be linked one-on-one to identifiable information.
 This means that no-one could use any reasonably available means to identify you from the data.